data-skeptic/blog/polling/2017/how-america-voted-in-2016.md

 * The 2016 ANES consisted of a pre-election survey between September 7 and November 7, 2016 and a post-election survey between November 9 and January 8, 2017.
 It combined face-to-face interviews of 1,181 respondents with online surveys of 3,090 respondents.

 * For the first time, this year's ANES asked respondents for access to their Facebook timelines in an attempt to see how much individuals were posting about the election.
-However, according to research specialist Jamie Ventura, the ANES staff hasn't decided whether or how they will make this  information public.
+At this point, the ANES staff hasn't decided whether or how they will make this information public.

 **How can I get it?**